Evolutionary approaches to schizophrenia

-Schizophrenia is a mental illness characterized by experiencing persistent hallucinations, delusions, paranoia, and thought disorder.
+Schizophrenia is a mental disorder characterized by persistent hallucinations, delusions, paranoia, and thought disorder.
 These experiences are evident in multiple sensory modalities and include deviation in all facets of thought, cognition, and emotion.
 Compared to other psychological disorders like major depressive disorder (MDD) and generalized anxiety disorder (GAD), schizophrenia has significantly higher heritability.
-It has been found to present cross-culturally, and it almost always has 0.1% prevalence in a given population, although some studies have cast doubts on this.
-Schizophrenia has been hypothesized to be unique to human beings and existing for a long time.
+Schizophrenia has been found to present cross-culturally, and it almost always has 0.1% prevalence in a given population, although some studies have cast doubts on this.
+It has been hypothesized that schizophrenia is unique to human beings and has existed for a long time.

 Schizophrenia has raised a perplexing question for evolutionary psychologists and anthropologists.
 Why has such a debilitating disorder persisted for so long, with such frequency?
 This paradox has been referred to as the schizophrenia enigma, and many evolutionary models have been created to explain it.

 Evolutionary approaches reflect on how human genes can change over time.
 Under evolutionary pressures, certain phenotypes are favored, and this selection influences the frequency of genes that control these phenotypes.
 Evolutionary approaches have been used to try to explain the schizophrenia enigma.
-Widely accepted views see schizophrenia as a disadvantageous byproduct of human evolution and schizophrenia as an evolutionarily beneficial.
+Widely accepted views see schizophrenia as either a disadvantageous byproduct of human evolution or an evolutionarily beneficial adaptation.